Family Reunification Parole Processes

 Who Is Eligible

-You are eligible to file Form I-134A online to request to be a supporter and initiate the FRP process on behalf of a principal beneficiary, and their immediate family members, if you meet the following requirements:
+You are eligible to file Form I-134A online and initiate the FRP process on behalf of a principal beneficiary, and their immediate family members, if you meet the following requirements:

-- You are either a U.S. citizen or lawful permanent resident (have a Green Card);
+- You are either a U.S. citizen or lawful permanent resident (Green Card holder);

 - You filed Form I-130, Petition for Alien Relative, for a principal beneficiary and USCIS approved it;

-- An immigrant visa has not yet been issued to the principal beneficiary at the time you were issued the invitation to file Form I-134A.
+- An immigrant visa has not yet been issued to the principal beneficiary when your invitation to file Form I-134A was issued.

-For you to request to be a supporter of a beneficiary, and for a beneficiary to ultimately be considered for a discretionary issuance of advance authorization to travel to the United States to seek a discretionary grant of parole, a beneficiary must:
+For a beneficiary to be considered for a discretionary issuance of advance authorization and a discretionary grant of parole, your Form I-134A beneficiary must:

 - Be outside the United States;